 Game Development Foundations

-Certificate III in Information, Digital Media and Technology ICT30118
+Certificate III in Information Technology ICT30120

 The Game Development Foundations course will allow you to create 3D games using the powerful Unity 3D game engine.
 Students will be introduced to industry standard tools and techniques for game development.